Event planners' insurance: Why you need it

 The charity is very unhappy.
 This was going to be the set piece event of their fundraising calendar and it was one of the few dates when all their biggest donors would be available.
 They were traveling from far and wide and many had flights and hotel accommodation already booked.
 The irate director of the charity calls you to tell you that the charity’s board blames you and wants redress.
 A week later an attorney’s letter arrives from the charity, suing you for negligence.

 Even the best event planner would be forgiven for freaking out in this situation.
 Your company is being dragged through the courts by one of your most prestigious clients, and your company’s hard-won reputation is now hanging by a thread.
+In this type of situation or in the event you are sued for negligently performing your services, even if you haven't made a mistake, professional liability insurance is a key tool all event planners should have to ensure their businesses are protected.

 Every event planner also needs general liability insurance.
 Just in case an exhibitor at a trade show you’re organizing is injured when they trip over a toolbox left by one of your contractors.
 What if the exhibitor is left with a broken wrist, which they claim was your fault, because you did not ensure the walkways were kept clear?
 In that case, your general liability policy could help pay the person’s claim for bodily injury and related medical costs.